Nature and Healthy Living

 Mother’s milk varies between 2-8% protein.
 During infancy, we have the highest protein requirement because this is the life stage in which we grow the fastest.
 On average, an infant will double its birth weight in 5 months and triple its birth weight in 1 year.
 Infants can be exclusively breastfed for 1 year and experience this rapid growth on a protein intake of no more than 8%.

-It is important to understand that eating protein does not build muscle.
+It is important to understand that eating protein does not just build muscle on its own.
 Simply eating more protein will do nothing for your musculature.
 If you want to build muscle you must start lifting heavy weights and unless your goal is the physique of a bodybuilder, you will only need a minimal intake of extra protein to build more muscle.

 The average American consumes 16% of their calories from protein.
 This overconsumption of protein leads to an increased risk for many common illnesses and diseases such as constipation, toxemia, cancer, arthritis, premature aging, kidney stones, kidney failure, and osteoporosis.

-Now that we’ve covered the function of protein, the recommended required amount, and the diseases of overconsumption, let’s look at where vegans and vegetarians get their protein.
+Where do vegans and vegetarians get their protein?
 All plant foods contain all 9 essential amino acids.
 There are at least 20 amino acids (some research indicates there are 22 and possibly more to be discovered) that make up our proteins and 9 of them are essential.
 These are called essential because unlike the others, the body does not manufacture these.
 They must be ingested.
-It was once thought that some plant foods did not contain all 9 essential amino acids (incomplete proteins) and for that reason vegans and vegetarians needed to combine certain plant foods in the same meal to get what was called a complete protein.
-This was later debunked because all plant foods contain all 9 essential amino acids.
-All fruits, vegetables, nuts, seeds, greens, grains, and beans contain all 9 essential amino acids.
-So when someone asks where do you get your protein, inform them that there is protein in every bite of every plant you eat.
+It was once thought that most plant foods did not contain all 9 essential amino acids (they were called incomplete proteins) and for that reason vegans and vegetarians needed to combine certain plant foods in the same meal to get what was called a complete protein.
+This has been debunked and all plant foods do in fact contain all 9 essential amino acids.
+Vegans and vegetarians can get more protein by eating more beans, nuts, and seeds, as well as a host of protein powders.